Flow-Aware Ellipsoidal Filtration for Persistent Homology of Recurrent Signals: Introduction

+\item It is shown that the ellipsoidal filtration provides a principled and interpretable guideline for neighbourhood selection in topological low-pass filtering of recurrent signals \citep{robinsonTopologicalLowPassFilter2016}.
+We assume a suitable embedding in which recurrent behaviour manifests as loop structures in state space, so that significant $H_1$ features correspond to this recurrence.
+The death scale of the most persistent $H_1$ class is used as a conservative upper bound for neighbourhood selection, ensuring that the dominant loop structure remains observable.
+Empirically, we find that the variance-adaptive nature of the flow-aware ellipsoidal neighbourhoods can preserve the underlying geometric structure even slightly beyond this bound.
+Compared with $k$-NN and Vietoris--Rips-based isotropic neighbourhoods, the proposed flow-aware ellipsoids more consistently preserve fine-scale structures across bottlenecks (Sections~\ref{sec:DenoisingRecurrentSignal}--\ref{sec:accDenoising}).

+\item Recurrence period density methods \citep{littleExploitingNonlinearRecurrence2007} are revisited, and a topologically grounded way to choose recurrence threshold is provided.
+Vietoris–Rips-based isotropic balls are compared with flow-aware ellipsoids, with both scaled using guidance from persistent homology, specifically the scale of the dominant $H_1$ class.
+The resulting flow-aware ellipsoidal recurrence neighbourhoods improve first-return time estimation compared with Vietoris–Rips-based constructions (Section~\ref{sec:recurrence-time}). \end{itemize}

 The paper is structured as follows.
 Section~\ref{sec:background} reviews background on recurrent signals and persistent homology.
 Section~\ref{sec:problem_statement} formulates the problem for temporally sampled dynamical data with observational noise and motivates flow-aware neighbourhoods.
-Section~\ref{sec:methods} presents the ellipsoidal filtration, our proposed method.
+Section~\ref{sec:methods} presents the construction of the flow-aware ellipsoidal filtration.
 Section~\ref{sec:experiments_and_results} reports experiments on dense–sparse phase-space structure, denoising of synthetic and 3D accelerometer signals, and recurrence-time estimation.
-Section~\ref{sec:discussion} discusses implications and limitations, and Section~\ref{sec:conclusion_and_future_work} concludes with future directions.
+Section~\ref{sec:discussion} discusses implications, limitations and future directions, and Section~\ref{sec:conclusion_and_future_work} concludes.